bahrus/custom-enhancements/README.md

 No support for supportInstanceTypes, supportedCssMatches is needed, for example.

-### Support for features added to the custom element prototype declaratively with dependency injection
+## Support for adding features to the custom element prototype declaratively with dependency injection

-In addition, we should provide for TypeScript-less reflection / declarative attachment when we don't need to be so dynamic:
+In addition, we should provide for a way to declaratively attach when we don't need to be so dynamic:

 ```TypeScript
 class ClubMember extends HTMLElement {